stefets/stefets/README.md

 ⚡ osc-soundcraft-bridge which is a bridge between the OSC protocol and the SoundCraft UI series; I send OSC message via MIDI with mididings and the bridge convert the OSC message to a UI message and send it to the mixer via socket.

-😄 I am a collaborator of the mpyg321 project which is a Python wrapper over the mpg123 player.
-I use this lib as a plugin in stefets/live-config

 💬 Need professionnal support ?
 Contact me via an issue if you are a professionnal musician that want to integerate my solution in your setup.